farhad324/AirDraw-n-Match-A-Webcam-Paint-Digit-Recognition-Program/README.md

 predictions = model.predict([x_test])
 ```
 We used the MNIST data set, it has 70,000 images of handwritten images in 28 by 28 pixels.
+We will use 60,000 images to train the model and the rest 10,000 to test the model.
+We can see we used some methods here,

+Sequential: That defines a SEQUENCE of layers in the neural network.

+Flatten: Remember earlier where our images were a square, when you printed them out?
+Flatten just takes that square and turns it into a 1 dimensional set.

+Dense: Adds a layer of neurons.

+Relu effectively means "If X>0 return X, else return 0" -- so what it does it it only passes values 0 or greater to the next layer in the network.

+Softmax takes a set of values, and effectively picks the biggest one.

+The next thing to do, now the model is defined, is to actually build it.
+You do this by compiling it with an optimizer and loss function as before -- and then you train it by calling *model.fit * asking it to fit your training data to your training labels.

 ### Webcam Paint
 ```python